darqus/tokyo-night-moredn-vscode-theme/docs/OKLCH.md

 - Continue translating small groups (e.g., additional thin borders or overlay accents)
 - Add more advisory contrast hints in the token registry with brief notes
 - Iterate with small tests and minimal visual delta

+### Why cooler, slightly translucent overlay shadows?

+On dark backgrounds, a cooler (blue-leaning) shadow with a touch of translucency increases edge legibility without appearing heavy.
+It helps separate floating widgets from the base surface while keeping the overall atmosphere calm and modern.